-Crowdfunding is rapidly gaining popularity as a way for start-ups and small businesses to fund their ventures.
+Crowdfunding is rapidly gaining popularity as the preferred type of alternative business funding for start-ups and small businesses to fund their ventures.
 It's popular as it removes the need to pitch the business to panels of investors, it can create valuable interest in a start-up before launch and it allows a founder to assess the demand for their product or services.

 Crowdfunding is the collective effort of a group of individuals who pool small amounts of money to support a new business venture or a project.
 The fundraising is usually organised over online platforms or social media, with a growing number of crowdfunding websites enabling small businesses to raise money in exchange for rewards, equity in the company, or future repayment.

 There are three main types of crowdfunding for business, based on equity, debt and reward.